datahappy1/dummy_file_generator/README.md

       ]
     }

-The output file will be written to a .txt file with the first few rows possibly looking like this:<br />
+The output file will be written to a .txt file with the first few rows looking for example like this:<br />
 ![alt text][flat]

 [flat]: https://github.com/datahappy1/dummy_file_generator/blob/master/docs/img/flatfile_demo.PNG "flat"